BigZihao/TF-recomm/README.md

 ```
 The problem is to predict the rating given by user u and item i.
 The metric is typically RMSE between the true ratings and predictions.

+It's pretty common is recommendation problem, the user-item matrix is sparse.
+There are 6040 unique users and 3698 unique items in the dataset, which means only 1M/(6040\*3698) cells in the matrix have value, which is only 4%

 ### SVD implementation

 #### Graph